TW-ZJLin/Back-PropagationNeuralNetwork/README.md

 ## Introduction
 This program is customizable with the number of layers in the model, and the number of neurons in the layers.<br>
 The Changes in loss and weights during training can be recorded, and display their records when the training finished.<br>
-The activation function use Sigmoid in the hidden layer and Softmax in the output layer.<br>
+The activation function use Sigmoid in hidden layers and Softmax in the output layer.<br>
 The model use CrossEntropy as loss function and Adaptive Moment Estimation(ADAM) as optimizer.<br>